usnistgov/alignn/README.md

 <a name="alignnff"></a>
 ALIGNN-FF
 -------------------------

+Atomisitic line graph neural network-based FF (ALIGNN-FF) can be used to model both structurally and chemically diverse systems with any combination of 89 elements from the periodic table.
+To train the ALIGNN-FF model, we have used the JARVIS-DFT dataset which contains around 75000 materials and 4 million energy-force entries, out of which 307113 are used in the training.
+These models can be further finetuned, or new models can be developed from scratch on a new dataset.

 [ASE calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html) provides interface to various codes.
 An example for ALIGNN-FF is give below.
 Note that there are multiple pretrained ALIGNN-FF models available, here we use the deafult_path model.
 As more accurate models are developed, they will be made available as well: